Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding: Related work

 Since the KSD is a particular case of \eqref{e:IPM}, this implies a control on a worst-case integration error.
-Indeed, if $K$ is positive definite, so that it defines an RKHS $\mathcal{H}_{K}$, it can be shown that $I_K(\nu-\pi)$ in \eqref{e:IPM} is the square of the worst-case integration error over the unit ball of $\mathcal{H}_{K}$ when replacing $\pi$ by $\nu$; see e.g. \citep{gretton2010hilbert} and \cref{p:dual}.
+Indeed, if $K$ is positive definite, so that it defines an RKHS $\mathcal{H}_{K}$, it can be shown that $I_K(\nu-\pi)$ in \eqref{e:IPM} is the square of the worst-case integration error over the unit ball of $\mathcal{H}_{K}$ when replacing $\pi$ by $\nu$; see e.g. \citep{gretton2010hilbert} and Proposition~\ref{p:dual}.
 For KSD however, the RKHS corresponds to the Stein kernel, and is different from the original $\mathcal{H}_{K}$ in a way that is not yet fully understood \citep{benard2024kernel}.
-It has nonetheless been showed \citep{gorham2017measuring, barp2022targeted, kanagawa2024controllingmomentskernelstein} that KSD or its variants controls bounded-Lipschitz, Wassertein or q-Wassertein convergence along with bounds on those distance in terms of the KSD.
-Yet to our knowledge the rate of convergence of KSD does not transfer identically (but rather logarithmically) to those standard distances.
+It has nonetheless been shown \citep{gorham2017measuring, barp2022targeted, kanagawa2024controllingmomentskernelstein} that KSD or its variants control bounded-Lipschitz, Wasserstein or q-Wasserstein convergence, along with bounds on these distances in terms of the KSD.
+Yet to our knowledge the rate of convergence of KSD does not transfer to rates on the original $\mathcal{H}_K$.

 Under some assumptions on $\mathcal{H}_K$, kernel herding algorithms have been proved to achieve $I_{K}(\mu_n - \pi) \leq c n^{-2}$, so that the worst-case quadrature error decreases at rate $n^{-1}$ \citep{chen2010super}.
 Other variants of conditional gradient algorithms led to further improvement, up to convergences of the type $I_{K}(\mu_n - \pi) \leq \exp\left(-c n\right)$ \citep{bach2012herding}.
-While those assumptions are reasonable when the dimension of $\mathcal{H}_K$ is finite, \cite{bach2012herding} have shown that they are \emph{never} fulfilled in the infinite-dimensional setting.
+While those assumptions are reasonable when the dimension of $\mathcal{H}_K$ is finite, \citep{bach2012herding} have shown that they are \emph{never} fulfilled in the infinite-dimensional setting.
 In that case, the only general result is the ``slow" rate $I_{K}(\mu_n - \pi) \leq c n^{-1}$ \citep{bach2012herding}.
 Variants of kernel herding have also led to the same slow rate, sometimes up to a logarithmic term \citep{chen2018steinpoints, chen2019steinmcmc, mak2018support}.